Football Football

 From a Barcelona masterclass to the Miracle of Istanbul, we count down the best Champions League finals ever and reveal our No. 1.

-The magnitude of the occasion means that finals can often be cagey affairs that bubble under before bursting into life.
+The magnitude of the occasion means that finals can often be cagey affairs, but there have been some classic finals in the tournament’s history.

 There have been 32 finals since the European Cup became the Champions League in time for the 1992-93 campaign.
-Here is our rundown of the top 10 occasions of the modern era, and check out our guide to find out when and where the 2024/25 Champions League final takes place.
+Here is our rundown of the top 10 occasions of the modern era, and make sure to check out our top 50 Champions League players of all time.

 Best Champions League finals ever